cookiecutter/cookiecutter-django/README.rst

 * `Development and Deployment of Cookiecutter-Django via Docker`_ - Dec.
 29, 2015
 * `How to create a Django Application using Cookiecutter and Django 1.8`_ - Sept.
 12, 2015
 * `Introduction to Cookiecutter-Django`_ - Feb.
 19, 2016
+* `Django and GitLab - Running Continuous Integration and tests with your FREE account`_ - May.
+11, 2016

 Got a blog or online publication?
 Write about your cookiecutter-django tips and tricks, then send us a pull request with the link.